jorgicor/bas55/README.md

 bas55.html	The manual.
 readme.txt	This file.
 copying.txt	License.
-news.txt	What's new in this version. sieve.bas	The sieve of Eratosthenes algorithm in Minimal BASIC.
+changelog.txt	What's new in this version. news-old.txt	Historic file documenting changes in previous releases. sieve.bas	The sieve of Eratosthenes algorithm in Minimal BASIC.
 ~~~